Noon Meditation on Mon, Wed, and Fri, 12:15 - 12:50 PM. Bob Harris and Kim Abbey share leadership of these brief, non-sectarian midday sessions.

 If you are available and interested, consider joining this ongoing Nalanda bookgroup (Thurdsays, 1:30 - 3 pm by Zoom].
 We read aloud and discuss.
 The group is usually about 6-8 people including Sonam Dorje.
 Call Jan Vleck to learn more 360.584.5972

 This group is starting a new book so it's a good time to check it out if you are free on Thursday afternoons.
 We tend to read classical texts, but it varies.
-We will be starting "The Lankavatara Sutra" (2012, Counterpoint Press).
-It may be a challenging text, but this group hasn't shied away from heavy lifting in the past, and we have the help of Sonam.
-If you'd like to learn more or observe a meeting (on Zoom), contact either Grace Owen [gracemieleowen@gmail.com] or Jan Vleck [vleckjan@gmail.com].
+We are Currently reading Red Pine's version of The Lankavatara Sutra.
+Organizers: Grace O and Jan Vleck, with Sonam Dorje our Tibetan consultant [contact vleckjan@gmail.com].
+It is a challenging text, but this group hasn't shied away from heavy lifting in the past, and we have the help of Sonam Dorje.
+Watch this page or see our emails to learn when we will be starting a new book - maybe in about March 2025?
+If you'd like to learn more or observe a meeting (on Zoom), contact or Jan Vleck [vleckjan@gmail.com].
 We read aloud and then discuss -- it often takes us a year to finish a book!

 Currently we are still meeting on Zoom.
 Anyone is welcome to sign in and check it out -- you don't have to have the book to get a feel for the group.